glebdennis/OneReach/Help Texts/Check Condition.md

  - The data set in *input value* and *condition value* fields  is the data that is being compared.
 They are represented by white rectangles inside of the ***condition rule*** rectangle, *input value* on the left, *condition value* on the right.
 Depending on the chosen *data type*, this data can be filled in plain text mode either manually (click inside the rectangle) or with a *merge field* (click on **{x}**), or in *code mode* using JSON format (for _"object or array"_ or _"advanced"_ only).

  - You can change how the _input value_ and the _condition value_ will be compared using the dropdown between those two fields.
-The method of comparison depends on the type of the data being evaluated:
+The method of comparison depends on the type of the data being evaluated, excluding *"advanced"*:

    * *string* (text)
      *  _contains_: This is true if the input value exists anywhere in the condition value (e.g., "May 2007 Sales Figures" _contains_ "Sales").